MicrosoftDocs/VBA-Docs/excel/Concepts/programming-for-the-single-document-interface-in-excel.md

 ## What's changed in the User Interface
 <a name="odc_xl15_ta_ProgrammingtheSDIinExcel2013_Changed"> </a>

-If you look closely after opening an Excel workbook, you no longer see the window state buttons (_minimize_,  _maximize_, and  _restore_) in the upper-left corner of the ribbon.
+If you look closely after opening an Excel workbook, you no longer see the window state buttons (_minimize_,  _maximize_, and  _restore_) in the upper-right corner of the ribbon.
 Figure 3 shows the window state buttons that are available in Excel and Excel 2007.
 Because the top-level window is now tied directly to a single workbook or workbook view, there is no longer a need for the windows management UI in Excel.

 **Figure 3.
 Windows state UI in Excel 2010**